devrabiul/advanced-file-manager/README.md

 # Advanced File Manager

-A powerful and flexible file manager package for Laravel applications.
+Advanced File Manager is a powerful and flexible Laravel package designed to streamline file management in your applications.
+Easily manage, organize, and handle files with a seamless integration for enhanced functionality.

 ## Features